Jbsco/PCB_MFG/README.md

 </p>

 ### JScut
-JScut ingests an SVG files and allows configuring various types of toolpaths followed by export to Gcode.
-Since the PCB milling operation is a single pass at 0.1mm depth-of-cut (and potentially a second operation for via holes), many settings are unused.
+JScut ingests an SVG file and allows configuring various types of toolpaths followed by export to Gcode.
+Since the PCB milling operation is a single pass at 0.1mm depth-of-cut (and potentially a second operation for pad and via holes), many settings are unused.

 •  It is recommended to select "Make all mm", set Tool Diameter to 0.1mm, set Pass Depth to 0.1mm, set Rapid to 1000mm/min, and set Plunge and Cut to 100mm/min, before moving on to Operations.